linux-system-roles/postgresql/README.md

   huge_pages: try
 ```
 ### postgresql_ssl_enable
-To set up a SSL/TLS connection, set the `postgresql_ssl_enable` variable to
+To set up an SSL/TLS connection, set the `postgresql_ssl_enable` variable to
-`True`  and provide a server certificate and a private key.
+`true`  and provide a server certificate and a private key.
 ```yaml
 postgresql_ssl_enable: true
 ```